 Plugged Fuel Filter

 Make sure fuel is flowing through your filter and it’s not being restricted due to being dirty or clogged.
-When your engine is starved of fuel, it can cause your Exmark to die while you are in the middle of your lawn cutting job.
+When your engine is starved of fuel, it can cause your mower to die while you are in the middle of your lawn-cutting job.

 While you were checking for a failed fuel pump or bad fuel filter, you may have found a fuel restriction problem in one of your fuel lines.

 Repair: To clear the line, remove the fuel line and spray some carburetor cleaner in the hose to help loosen the clog.
 Next, blow air through the line using a can of compressed air until the clog is removed.